DenisPalnitsky/korty-wroclawia/README.md

 - View court prices for specific dates and times
 - Integration with Google Maps for easy navigation to the clubs
 - Multilingual support (Polish and English)
+- Map tab to view all courts and prices on Google Maps

 ## Running the Project Locally